dmelhado/dmelhado.github.io/content/_index.md

 - At 19, I began a Computer Science degree at UBA, which I left after four years.
 I'm currently studying Computer Systems at UNGS.
 - I worked at an RPA consulting firm for two years but was let go due to staff cuts.
 - Since then I explored other skills, including electronic repairs and web development (which led to this site).
 Most of them self-taught.
-- Today I juggle freelance phone and computer repairs and food delivery.
+- Today I juggle freelance phone and computer repairs and food delivery, while looking for better opportunities.
 It's not glamorous, but it pays the bills.

 ## Some of my interests
 - FOSS software